TosbackCgusBridge-Bot/CGUs-versions/Bloomingdales/Privacy Policy.md

 *   By phone at 1-888-922-7026
 *   Via email at privacy.master@bloomingdales.com

-Your access of and use of our website means you agree to the terms in this Notice of Privacy Practices and our Legal Notice
+Your access of and use of our website means you agree to the terms in this Notice of Privacy Practices and our Legal Notice.

 ****Information We Collect****